 This Easy Spicy Mango Chutney is a fusion of beautiful sweet mango, Indian spices, ginger, garlic and red chilli.
 Bursting with flavour and the perfect accompaniment to curries, cold meats and cheese – this delicious mango chutney really packs a punch!

-I am so excited to share my recipe for Easy Spicy Mango Chutney with you!
 I haven’t made chutney in too long but when I came across a glut of mangoes reduced to 17 pence in the supermarket last week I knew I had to preserve them.
-I was torn between making mango jam and mango chutney but decided that as we eat a lot of curries and are always running out of mango chutney, this was the way to go!

-Then I had to decide if I was going to go for a simple sweet mango chutney or something more spicy.
-I started Googling all the different mango chutneys that we buy, took a note of the spices, checked out some recipes in my own cook books and merged elements of them all into this unique recipe.
+I started Googling all the different mango chutneys that we buy.
+I took note of the spices, checked out some recipes in my cookbooks and merged elements of them all into this unique recipe.

 Last weekend I was at the Hampton Court Food Festival where I tried lots of foods including some Indian Mango Chutney with Chillies and I have to say mine was just as good if not better as you don’t get the fresh mango flavour with commercially produced mango chutney!